king-ben/winterschool/tutorial1.md

 - choose File/Add Alignment
 - Navigate to the Nexus file and select it.

-Hopefully something like this has now appeared:
+Hopefully your data has now appeared in BEAUti:

 ![](doc/alignment.png)